-Accentuate the positive
+Accentuate the Positive

 And our preoccupation with our personal weaknesses can affect our marriage.
 According to Dr. Otto, “What we think of ourselves has much to do with how we see and how we relate to others.
 If we see ourselves as lopsided, with more problems than strengths, we are likely to be more conscious of another person’s weaknesses than we are of his or her strengths.
 Our self-concept and self-perception influence the way we perceive and react to people around us.”

-To help a married couple focus on their own individual strengths and also become more aware of each other’s personality assets, Dr. Otto has devised an exercise called “His and Her Strengths.”
+To help a married couple focus on their own individual strengths and become more aware of each other’s personality assets, Dr. Otto has devised an exercise called “His and Her Strengths.”
 Here are the directions.

-Both husband and wife should take a piece of paper and at the top write “My Strengths” Then he or she should write down all the good things they perceive about themselves.
+Both husband and wife should take a piece of paper, and at the top write “My Strengths.”
+Then he or she should write down all the good things they perceive about themselves.
 What do I do well?
 What are some of my talents and abilities?
-Also what strengths do others see in me?
+Also, what strengths do others see in me?
 Write for 5-10 minutes but do not show your list to your spouse yet.

-On the other side of the paper write “My Spouse’s Strengths” Then do the same as you did with yourself only this time write all the good traits characteristics, talents and abilities that you see in your husband or wife.
+On the other side of the paper write “My Spouse’s Strengths.”
+Then do the same as you did with yourself only this time write all the good traits, characteristics, talents, and abilities that you see in your husband or wife.
 Write as much as you can in 5-10 minutes.

-It is important that both partners avoid all discussions of shortcomings or problems, either theirs or their partner’s during this exercise.
+It is important that both partners avoid all discussions of shortcomings or problems, either theirs or their partner’s, during this exercise.
 Whenever one starts to mention a weakness or inadequacy, the other should remind him or her that only strengths and potentials should be shared.

 Dr. Otto concludes, “All of us rejoice when someone we care about recognizes our positive qualities or that we have done something well.
-It also makes us feel good if we can praise someone we love about his specific strengths.”
+It also makes us feel good if we can praise someone we love about his or her specific strengths.”